Kura (deity): Character

 It is agreed that Kura was the tutelary god of Ebla.
 In earlier sources, it was sometimes assumed that he was merely a major god in the local pantheon, or that the city had three tutelary deities, namely Kura, Hadda and the sun deity.
 He has been characterized as a local deity of prosperity.
 Next to Hadabal, he was the foremost god of the Eblaite pantheon.
 Walther Sallaberger argues that despite his position it is unlikely that Kura was envisioned as a senior, Enlil-like figure.

 Kura's wife was the goddess Barama, like him only attested in Ebla.
 Both of them were closely connected to the royal family.
-They shared this function with Ishara.
+They shared this function with Išḫara.

 Alfonso Archi assumes that Kura's role as a god of oaths, known from Eblaite treaties, was an innate part of his character, possibly also outside Ebla.
 There is however no evidence for worship of Kura in other locations, as acknowledged by Archi himself, who admits that Kura's absence from a treaty between Ebla and Abarsal likely indicates he was absent from the pantheon of the latter city and other areas outside Ebla and its immediate surroundings.
 The sole exception is a single offering text from pre-Sargonic Mari.

 Alfonso Archi considers the assumption that Kura was a warrior god implausible, noting that he never received weapons, especially maces, as offering, unlike other deities, including Ammarik, Hadad, Hadabal and Resheph.
 Walther Sallaberger disagrees with this theory, and points out that Kura was apparently associated with a whip in a single ritual character, which according to him might indicate that as a royal deity, he was also imagined as a warlike subjugator of enemies., similar to Mesopotamian Nergal or Ninurta.

 Edward Lipińsk's theory, according to which Kura ("Baal Kura") was a god of the harvest and a dying god, is regarded as purely speculative and is not based on any primary sources.